 The DRS philosophy is based upon the sub-adviser's research indicating that market timing and/or stock selection is extremely difficult, may produce volatile returns and that asset allocation is limited in its risk reduction.
 Using DRS, the sub-adviser seeks to "define risk" by seeking to protect against large losses by hedging equity ETFs through investments in protective long-term S&P 500 Index put options.
 Additionally, the sub-adviser seeks to increase returns by buying and selling call and put options on several indices using hedging strategies.
-A call option is a contract that entitles the purchaser to receive from the seller a cash payment equal to the amount of any appreciation in the value of the reference index over a fixed price as of the valuation date of the amount of any depreciation in the value of the reference index below a fixed price as of the valuation date of the option.
+A call option is a contract that entitles the purchaser to receive from the seller a cash payment equal to the amount of any appreciation in the value of the reference index over a fixed price as of the valuation date of the option.
+A put option is a contract that entitles the purchaser to receive from the seller a cash payment equal to the amount of any appreciation in the value of the reference index over a fixed price as of the valuation date of the option.